neatodev/BmLauncher/README.md

 - Tooltips for every setting
 - Option to disable Startup Movies
 - Compatibility Fixes for [HD Texture Packs](https://steamcommunity.com/sharedfiles/filedetails/?id=1159691355)
 - NVIDIA Implementation (Enable HBAO+ in the Launcher!
 NVIDIA Inspector not needed!)
+(Powered by [NVAPIWrapper](https://github.com/falahati/NvAPIWrapper))

 Works with both the Steam and EGS Version!